wp-plugins/gallerylink/readme.txt

 * [gallerylink set='document']

-In the case of read data from the directory.

-* If you want to use MULTI-BYTE CHARACTER SETS to the display of the directory name and the file name.
-In this case, please upload the file after UTF-8 character code setting of the FTP software.

 Customization

 GalleryLink can be used to specify various attributes to the short code.
 It will override the default settings.